-Please consider speaking with a health care professional immediately as the US Department of Health and Human Services consider them to be warning signs of suicide.
+Please consider speaking with a health care professional immediately.
+The US Department of Health and Human Services considers the above list to be warning signs of suicide.

 Who to call to help when having suicidal thoughts

-If you cannot reach a health care provider, please contact one of the mental health professionals we have listed on the Diabetes Advocacy resource page or contact
+If you cannot reach a health care provider for any reason, please contact one of the mental health professionals we have listed on the Diabetes Advocacy resource page or call

 - Crisis Services Canada (1-833-456-4566 or text 45645)

 - The Suicide Prevention Lifeline in the United States at 1(800) 273-8255 of use their Twitter (@800273TALK) resources.

 Remember that if you need immediate assistance, call 911 or go to the nearest hospital emergency room.
 Your life matters and help is available for you.